 Also Read: What to Do After Upgrading RAM?

-Another fairly simple way to check the details regarding your RAM is to use the Command Prompt.
+Another relatively simple way to check the details regarding your RAM is to use the Command Prompt.

 On Windows 10, access Command Prompt by typing it in the Search function.